Learn when and how to amend submitted records and avoid common mistakes with helpful tips.

 You should submit the omitted employee’s records immediately.

-For example, if you have submitted 24 employee records but have omitted 1 record, your subsequent submission should contain 1 record for the omitted employee only.
+For example, if you have already submitted 24 employee records but have omitted 1 record.

 Scenario 4: Error in Employee ID Number